Madagascar: French colonization and the colonial period

 National monument in Moramanga commemorating the beginning of the Malagasy Uprising on 29 March 1947.
-Between 11,000 and 90,000 Malagasy died during the uprising which lasted nearly two years.
+Between 11,000 and 90,000 Malagasy died during the uprising, which lasted nearly two years.

 Huge mining and forestry concessions were granted to large companies.
 Native chiefs loyal to the French administration were also granted part of the land.
-Forced labor was introduced in favor of the French companies and peasants were encouraged, through taxation, to work for wages (especially in the colonial concessions) to the detriment of small individual farms.
-However, the colonial period was accompanied by movements fighting for independence: the Menalamba, the Vy Vato Sakelika, the Democratic Movement for Malagasy Renovation (MDRM).
+Forced labor was introduced in favor of the French companies and peasants were encouraged, through taxation, to work for wages (especially in the colonial concessions), to the detriment of small individual farms.
+However, the colonial period was accompanied by movements fighting for independence: the Menalamba, the Vy Vato Sakelika, and the Democratic Movement for Malagasy Renovation (MDRM).
 In 1927, major demonstrations were organized in Antananarivo, notably on the initiative of the communist activist François Vittori, who was imprisoned as a result.
 The 1930s saw the Malagasy anti-colonial movement gain further momentum.
 Malagasy trade unionism began to appear underground and the Communist Party of the Madagascar region was formed.
-But in 1939, all the organizations were dissolved by the administration of the colony, which opted for the Vichy regime.
-The MDRM was accused by the colonial regime of being at the origin of the 1947 insurrection and was pursued by violent repression.
+But in 1939, all these organizations were dissolved by the administration of the colony, which opted for the Vichy regime.
+The MDRM was accused by the colonial regime of being at the root of the 1947 insurrection and was pursued by violent repression.

 The Merina royal tradition of taxes paid in the form of labor was continued under the French and used to construct a railway and roads linking key coastal cities to Antananarivo.

 Malagasy troops fought for France in World War I. In the 1930s, Nazi political thinkers developed the Madagascar Plan that had identified the island as a potential site for the deportation of Europe's Jews.
-During the Second World War, the island was the site of the Battle of Madagascar between the Vichy French and an Allied expeditionary force.
+During World War II, the island was the site of the Battle of Madagascar between the Vichy French and an Allied expeditionary force.
 The occupation of France during the Second World War tarnished the prestige of the colonial administration in Madagascar and galvanized the growing independence movement, leading to the Malagasy Uprising of 1947.
 This movement led the French to establish reformed institutions in 1956 under the Loi Cadre (Overseas Reform Act), and Madagascar moved peacefully towards independence.
 The Malagasy Republic was proclaimed on 14 October 1958, as an autonomous state within the French Community.
 A period of provisional government ended with the adoption of a constitution in 1959 and full independence on 26 June 1960.